IshwariSarde24/IshwariSarde24/README.md

 **About Me ℹ️**
 -Hello there!
 I'm passionate about **data analysis** and **data science**, constantly exploring new techniques and tools to derive insights from data 📊.
--With a background in Mathematical Statidtics, I bring a solid foundation in Statistics and Analytical thinking.My course has equipped me with strong statistical background.
+With a background in Mathematical Statidtics, I bring a solid foundation in Statistics and Analytical thinking.My course has equipped me with strong statistical background.

 **💻 What I Do 🛠️**